-I begin with a brief and admittedly non-comprehensive, but well-targeted literature review of 1. and then 2. under typically more restricted cases, and then treat both under more general conditions.
-Subsequently I develop NAbC under both a narrowly defined but foundational case, and then fully general conditions that satisfy the eight original objectives.
-Defining NAbC under a narrow case provides a fully analytic version of it that very transparently shows how NAbC accomplishes both purposes above - useful sample generation and valid statistical inference, simultaneously - while also serving as a helpful referential baseline for NAbC's generalization to all dependence measures, under all data conditions.
+I begin with a brief and admittedly non-comprehensive, but well-targeted literature review of both 1.
+And 2. under more restricted cases.
+I follow with a review of 1. snd 2. under more general conditions.
+Subsequently I develop NAbC under both a narrowly defined but foundational case, and then under fully general conditions that satisfy the eight original objectives listed in the Introduction and Background.
+Defining NAbC under a narrow case provides a fully analytic version that very transparently shows how NAbC accomplishes both objectives listed above - useful sample generation and valid statistical inference, simultaneously - while also serving as a helpful, transparent referential baseline for NAbC's generalization to all positive definite dependence measures, under all data conditions.